NEWS, EDITORIALS, REFERENCE

 You pick the network hardware driver with a cycle button that corresponds to the combination of hardware and firmware that you're using.
 There are several modems that connect to the user port that run different firmwares or offer options for different hardware modes.

-For example, of you have a C64Net user port modem, it uses the ZiModem firmware.
+For example, if you have a C64Net user port modem, it uses the ZiModem firmware.
 It can also be in either 2400-baud mode (physical jumpers set for RS-232 to be fully bit-banged) or in 9600-baud mode (physical jumpers set to use different CIA lines for the special UP9600 protocol.)
 Let's say your C64Net is configured for 2400-baud mode; you would choose the driver "up24.zi" which stands for "UserPort2400" "ZiModem".
 If your C64Net were configured for the 9600 baud protocol, you would choose the driver "up96.zi".

 C64Net.